The CARES Act Student Emergency Grants

 To download the emergency grant application form, please click here.

-In accordance with the Department of Education guidelines, Angeles College will distribute the CARES Act Emergency grants for eligible students as follows:
+Following Department of Education guidelines, Angeles College will distribute CARES Act Emergency grants for eligible students as follows:

-The Emergency Financial Aid Grants will be accessed through an application process.
-Emergency grant application will be sent to each eligible student who are identified by the Registrar’s Office (via Angeles College email account and/or personal email address on file).
+The Emergency Financial Aid Grants will be accessible through an application process.
+The Registrar’s Office identifies eligible students and sends the application via their Angeles College email and/or personal email on file.
 Students must have filed a 2019-2020 FAFSA or be eligible to file a FAFSA.
 Students will be notified of their approval notice via their Angeles College email account and/or personal email address as identified in an application.
-Funds will be processed through account payable and you will receive a paper check (which will be mailed to the students to the address provided in the application).
+We will process the funds through accounts payable, and you will receive a paper check sent to the address you’ve provided in the application.

-The maximum awards of $1,200 to the minimum awards of $50 will be given to students after Angeles College – CARES Act emergency grant committee’s review and approval of the submitted application.
+After the Angeles College – CARES Act emergency grant committee reviews and approves the submitted application, students will receive awards ranging from $50 (minimum) to $1,200 (maximum).
 Please refer to the following breakdown for details.